Direct Editing Relief

 "Yes, direct editing in SW can be used in the design process.
 However, it should be done with extreme caution.
 Sometimes, direct editing is just the obvious way to go.
 However, used incorrectly (and it's far easier to use incorrectly than the 'normal' tools), it makes the part a royal mess.
 I'm currently dealing with a few parts that were made using extensive direct editing.
 It's nearly impossible to track down what parts of the history you need to change to maintain everything else, and make even a simple change."

 The solution for the above situation is to "Blow the History".
-In Solidworks case, export and then import as a dumb.
-A few programs actually have integrated steps available to do this.
+In Solidwork's and other Pro/e clone's case, export and then import as a dumb file.
+IronCAD and ZW3D allows combining of all features into a single Brep.

 Dumb System needs Smart Parts / Smart System uses both Smart and Dumb Parts